JoowonJung/JoowonJung.github.io/README.md

 To do list
 -----------

-* Fix the column height sizing problem on bigger screen
+* fix the column height sizing problem on bigger screen
-* Setup responsive on Mobile(display) environment for essay and blog
+* setup responsive on Mobile) environment for essay and blog
+* about
+* intro text & photos
+* bg img & thumnail img
-* add essay contents
+* essay contents need to be updated (pic/video/text/ref format)

 ---------------